The Best Dog-Friendly National Parks for Exploring

 Park Rules and Regulations

 Visiting Yosemite with your dog requires a bit of planning and preparation.
 Make sure your furry friend is up to date on vaccinations and bring plenty of food and water for both of you.
-Pack such as a leash, poop bags, first aid kit, and a comfortable bed or crate for your pet.
+Pack essential items such as a leash, poop bags, first aid kit, and a comfortable bed or for your pet.
 Be mindful of your dog's limitations and ensure they are physically fit for the activities you plan to do.

 Best Time to Visit